GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 #### `.npmrc` File

-Currently, NPM packages in the SDK are published to [private GitHub package in this repo][npm-packages].
+Currently, NPM packages in the SDK are published to [private GitHub packages in this repo][npm-packages].

 In order to install these packages, you need to configure your `.npmrc` file to authenticate to GitHub.

 1. Create a Personal Token by navigating to `Settings > Developer settings > Personal access tokens` in GitHub.
-Specify `read:packages` scope.
+Specify the `read:packages` scope.
-1. Back up any existing `.npmrc` if it exist:
+1. Back up any existing `.npmrc` if it exists:

    ```sh
    mv ~/.npmrc{,.backup}